Kriskris9/Kristina-Ahn-Portfolio/README.md

 ## Usage

 To navigate through this webpage click on the buttons below the header.
 Each button will take you to the appropriate section ( About Me, Projects, and Contact Me).
 To view projects click on the images in the project section and you should be rerouted to the deployed link.
-Currently, there is only one project deployed and the rest of the images are placeholders, therefore, some links are not navigationa.
+Currently, there is only one project deployed and the rest of the images are placeholders, therefore, some links are not navigational.

 ## Credits